hharcolezi/hharcolezi.github.io/_pages/about.md

 ## News

+* [Apr-22] The final version of my thesis "Production of Categorical Data Verifying Differential Privacy: Conception and Applications to Machine Learning" can be accessed on <https://arxiv.org/abs/2204.00850>.
 * [Apr-22] I’m serving in the PC of the *European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases* ([ECML PKDD 2022](https://2022.ecmlpkdd.org/)).
 * [Nov-21] Our new preprint "Improving the Utility of Locally Differentially Private Protocols for Longitudinal and Multidimensional Frequency Estimates" can be acessed on <https://arxiv.org/abs/2111.04636>.
 * [Nov-21] I'm grateful for receiving a Ph.D. mobility grant to visit the [Université du Québec à Montréal](https://uqam.ca/) and work with Prof. [Sébastien Gambs](https://sebastiengambs.openum.ca/) in November 2021.